So Difficult About Selling Life Insurance?

 Step seven – Provide a compliance approved referral brochure for your client to record life insurance referrals, and if appropriate, write a personal note of recommendation (provide pen also ... and if you are addressing more than one person, provide a pen and referral brochure to each of them).

-Prospect or Die E-Book -Just published Developed for insurance agents in need of prospecting ideas, techniques and concepts.
+Prospect or Die E-Book -Developed for insurance agents who have prospecting problems and are in need of prospecting ideas, techniques and concepts.
 Get yours now

 producers strive to penetrate the more upscale market, which in